 RADiate, working with primary school children with SEND (Special Educational Needs and Disabilities), including ASD (Autism Spectrum Disorder), BESD (Behavioural, Emotional and Social Difficulties) and those on the Child Protection register; provides life-changing experiences for those children and their families.

 Project B, which aims to break down gender stereotypes and get more boys into the dance studio and in particular to try ballet; as well as encouraging and supporting more male teachers to train and share their passion for dance with the next generation.

-Our network of ambassadors, patrons and alumni includes Angela Rippon CBE, Iain McKay, Michael Nunn OBE, and Dame Monica Mason.
+Our network of Royal Academy of Dance ambassadors, patrons and alumni includes Angela Rippon CBE, Iain McKay, Michael Nunn OBE, and Dame Monica Mason.